chris888e/Continuous_Control/README.md

 ## Installation

-To run the DQN solution code, download the following files and place them in the same directory:
+To run the DDPG solution code, download the following files and place them in the same directory:

     Continuous_Control.ipynb
     dqn_agent.py